THE FAMILY HISTORY

 The family’s adventures began in the late 18th Century when Richard Granville Nicholson was chosen to escort Empress Eugenie to the site of her son’s grave after the Anglo Zulu War.
 In the 1960’s, family members headed up the East African Game Department and trained the lions for famous films like “Born Free”.
 Jack Bousfield, the legendary crocodile hunter and safari specialist, embarked on a life long love affair with the Makgadikgadi Salt Pans in the early 70’s.
 After Jack’s tragic death in an aircraft accident, his son, Ralph and Catherine Raphaely established Jack’s Camp in his memory.

-Founded in 1993 by Catherine Raphaely and Ralph Bousfield, Uncharted Africa captures the spirit of Ralph's legendary father and pioneering African adventurer Jack Bousfield.
+Founded in 1993 in honor of Ralph's legendary father, who was a pioneer and African adventurer, Jack Bousfield.
 Uncharted Africa realizes Jack's vision of bringing travelers to the otherworldly Makgadikgadi Salt Pans in Botswana.
 It is one of the last truly traditional safari operations in all of Africa, and home to the famous Makgadikgadi meerkats.

 Uncharted Africa's camps and safaris all have a completely unique feeling, style and quality.
 This strong sense of individuality characterizes both the staffing as well as the style of the accommodation and, in a sea of increasingly very similar safari product, is something we are very proud of.
 Uncharted Africa has proven that one can make a very challenging area successful while at same time pioneering new standards.
 Our strengths lie in our original, but, always sensitive approach to marginal environments and sensitive community issues.